alyashour/stm32-imu-driver/docs/ref.md

 ## OpenOCD

-Flash the chip by running:
+Flash the chip with a program in `out/output.elf` by running:
 ```bash
 openocd \
     -f interface/stlink.cfg \